Sigpipe42/SpellingBeeGenerator/README.md

 ## Usage
 Run the main class with the first argument being the filepath to the input file, and the second argument being the csv output location and filename.

-Note that the input file is just an list of words separated by newlines.
+Note that the input file is just a list of words separated by newlines.